-ENGLISH III
+ENGLISH III R

-Course: 411 Credit: 1 Duration: Year Grades: 11-12 Pre-Req: English II
+Course: 411 Credit: 1 Duration: Year Grades: 11-12 Pre-Req: English II Fee: None

 This is a third-year course in English at the high school level.
 Students will refine and extend their writing skills.
 In addition, students will read some of the influential writers of the American canon and examine their subsequent impact on culture.
 Students in the English III R will read a minimum of six texts, and students in English III H will read a minimum of seven texts.
 All students will write a minimum of six essays.
+NOTE: This is a NCAA approved course.